PlanetNLP

 NLP Book Review: Unlimited Power by Antony Robbins

 "Unlimited Power" is not really an NLP book.
 It's more of a traditional Self-Improvement style book.
+So why have I reviewed it on a site about NLP books?

 Because its a great book, that's why, and it covers several practical NLP techniques that are appropriate to the main elements of the book.